-Diy fabric banner and a free sewing template – Hello crafting friends!
-Another beginner sewing tutorial is waiting for you today.
-I’m excited to show you how to sew an easy fabric bunting banner.
-It’s double-sided and so cute!
-Great decoration for a birthday party, or a baby welcoming party, even a baby shower.
-It’s reusable and it will last longer than any single-sided banner.
-Scroll down to get your free PDF pattern.
+Make a pretty diy fabric banner using this free banner template.
+It's double-sided and so cute!
+Great decoration for a birthday party, and perfect diy baby shower party decor.
+It's reusable and it will last longer than any single-sided banner.
+It's so easy any sewing beginner can make it!
+Scroll down to get your free banner pattern.

 Make your own fabric bunting to hang as decoration.
 It's a great use of your fabric scraps!
 I made this cute fabric bunting when my older son was a tiny baby.
 It's the first one I've ever made, and it's still my favorite!
 Because it's